 Leadership principles are deliberate choices defining our behavior.
 When facing complexity, uncertainty, or ambiguity (CUA) we determine our point of view and our actions through the lens of our values:

-Earn Trust — Make decisions based on maximizing the trust of others in your judgment.
-Be open, self-critical and factual.
+Earn Trust: Make decisions based on maximizing the trust of others in your judgement.
+Be open, self-critical, and factual.
+Earn and keep peoples' trust.

 To view video of these Leadership Principles, please click here.